-Accessing the account if passwords are disabled
+Accessing the account if passwords are turned off

 Clicking the link grants you access with no password required.
 The link only works once and times out after 5 minutes.